How to finish a bachelor’s degree in two years to your full advantage?

 Internships are valuable to gaining employment and useful for career exploration.
 Some industries, notably computing, finance, consulting, and journalism, regularly hire former interns.
 Not having enough time for internships to get mentorship from experts, build networks, find research opportunities, and define a career path could harm students’ job prospects.

 Indeed, among the reasons why students choose to finish a bachelor’s degree in two years is to save money.
 Superficially, it does look like students save money.
 However, one thing to note is that some schools charge extra for overloads, so it is best to weigh in this factor, as students could be incurring extra costs instead.

 Another important financial consideration that some students do not realize is that their student loan repayment clock starts ticking as soon as they graduate.
 Indeed, finishing a bachelor’s degree early means students can finish paying for the loans in a short time as well.
 However, it can be a challenging transition for them to pay their loan after their rigorous two years of study.
 Thus, choosing to graduate early may mean creating unnecessary stress.

 Source: College Board

 Finishing a bachelor’s degree in two years with online accelerated degree programs, transfer credits, and degree completion methods is possible.
-Many students would choose to fast-track graduation to save money and time and pave a better career path.
+Many students would choose to fast-track graduation to save money and time and explore careers.
 However, it has downsides: students could miss out on certain college aspects that prove valuable to their future careers.

 It may seem like finishing a bachelor’s degree in two years is a wise choice, but perhaps not for everyone.
 It takes a lot of effort to graduate in a short time.
 Students must know their limits and weigh in every vital factor before deciding to do so.
 If, after some trial and error, they determine that the fast pace and high pressure are not for them, they can always slow down and finish their degree in four years.